mattroumaya/blog/content/authors/admin/_index.md

 - Visitors
 ---

 I'm a Data Analyst at the National Board of Medical Examiners.
 My goal is to share trivial and occasionally useful R content, learn from and connect with others in the data community, and contribute to open source.
-I live in Philadelphia with my amazing wife Molly and our two cats, Mango and Phil.
+I live in Philadelphia with my amazing wife Molly, our two cats, Mango and Phil, and our dog Donut.